How to travel Europe on a budget

 - Booking and paying for as much as you can in advance means you know exactly how much you are going to spend.
 You only have to allow for meals and incidentals once you get there.

 1. Set your travel budget.

 The question “How much do I need for a trip to XYZ….?” is like asking “How long is a piece of string?”

 Basically you need to work out how much you can afford to spend on your trip and budget around it.
 Your travel budget will largely determine your holiday.

 It is however possible to save considerably when planning your trip to Europe so you can enjoy your dream holiday for much less than you might think.

 - Budget your trip is a useful site providing you with estimates based upon other travellers’ experiences.
-The site provides you with options for low, midrange and high range budgets, taking into account accommodation, food, travel, and incidental expenses.
+The site provides you with options for low, mid range and high range budgets.
+It takes into account accommodation, food, travel, and incidental expenses.

 - To help you in planning your travel budget, we have also outlined our actual expenses for two weeks in France, Germany and Switzerland to give you an idea of costs.

 - This cost of living comparison tool will also give you a good idea of basic costs in your chosen destination.